kernel-community/kernel/docs/track-gaming/module-6/crafted.md

 <img src="../img/learn.png" class="center-img" alt="Infinite" />

-For our last breakout activity, we'll share the gift of knowledge with our KERNEL peers.
+For our last breakout activity, we'll share the gift of knowledge with our Kernel peers.

-KERNEL fellows should pair up and discuss with each other what our plans are for after KERNEL, and what finite game that we are playing that we want to win.
+Kernel fellows should pair up and discuss with each other what our plans are for after Kernel, and what finite game that we are playing that we want to win.
 These finite games are usually the same as our key success metrics, such as reach a daily active user count of X, or reach total value locked for our token of Y.

 Our partner will then try and identify a corresponding infinite game that we could be playing after our initial finite game ends.
 Take turns doing this, and we may find that we are playing similar games.
-Afterwards, try to make plans to keep in touch with each other, and to lend support to each other as KERNEL fellows.
+Afterwards, try to make plans to keep in touch with each other, and to lend support to each other as Kernel fellows.

 ## A Word of Thanks

-Thank you for going on the KERNEL Gaming Track adventure!
+Thank you for going on the Kernel Gaming Track adventure!

 As we shuffle out the corridors of Airmeet and prepare ourselves for the next chapter, I share this gift of words from James Baldwin.
 May you find as much truth, value and meaning from it as I have.